NERSC/nersc-dl-multigpu/README.md

 5. Quick note on libraries: While you can build your own conda environment, the other recommendation is to use modules or containers.
 In either case, if you need libraries in addition to what's already provided, use the `--user` flag so that the libraries are installed in `PYTHONUSERBASE`.
 For modules, this is defined by default and for containers, we recommend you define this variable to some local location so that user defined libraries do not interfere with the default environment.

 ### Notebooks to scripts
-As you move to more larger workloads, the general recommendation is to use scripts -- this is especially so for multiGPU workloads, since it is tricky to get this working with Jupyter notebooks.
-We also recommend to group your routines into subdirectories for clean workflows.
+As you move to more larger workloads, the general recommendation is to use scripts -- this is especially so for multi-GPU workloads, since it is tricky to get this working with Jupyter notebooks.
+We also recommend organizing parts of your code, such as data loaders and neural network definitions, into separate subdirectories for more modular codebases.
+This makes it easier to add and modify features as the code gets improved and features are added.

 - The example notebook has been converted into the [`train_single_gpu` script](train_single_gpu.py) with a class structure that allows for easier extension into custom workflows.
 - We have also added two additional routines that implement the checkpoint-restart function.
 This allows you to start the training from where a previous run ended by loading a saved model checkpoint (along with the optimizer and learning rate schedulers).
-We highly recommend checkpoint-restart while submitting jobs.
+We highly recommend you consider checkpoint-restart while submitting jobs, since the perlmutter `regular` GPU queue has a maximum job time limit of 24 hours (training longer than that will require multiple jobs with checkpoint-restart).
-- To run a quick single GPU script, follow these steps:
+- To run a quick single-GPU script, follow these steps:
 	- Request an interactive node with `salloc --nodes 1 --qos interactive -t 30 -C gpu -A <your_account>`
-	- Load a default PyTorch module for libraries with `module load pytorch/2.0.1`.
-You may also use your own conda environment with `module load conda; conda activate <your_env>`.
+	- Load a default PyTorch module environment with `module load pytorch/2.0.1`.
+You may also use your own conda environment with `module load conda; conda activate <your_env>` (plus loading any background modules, such as `cudnn`, needed by your conda environment).
 	- Run `python train_single_gpu.py`
 - The script will save model checkpoints every epoch to the `outputs` directory and also the best model checkpoint that tracks the lowest validation loss (general strategy to choose the best model that avoids overfitting)

-### Scripts on single GPU to multiple GPUs (and nodes)
+### Transforming single-GPU scripts for running on multiple GPUs (and nodes)
 To speed up training (due to large datasets), the most common strategy is to use data parallelism.
 The easiest framework here is [PyTorch DistributedDataParallel](https://pytorch.org/tutorials/intermediate/ddp_tutorial.html) or DDP, which includes comprehensive tutorials on how to use this framework.
-Following this, we can convert our single GPU script to multiGPU using these simple steps:
+Following this, we can convert our single-GPU script to multi-GPU using these simple steps:
 1. Initialize `torch.distributed` using
      ```
      torch.distributed.init_process_group(backend='nccl', init_method='env://')